-Since our ultimate goal is to study the emergence of teams of embodied agents, in which different individuals play different roles and collaborate for the solution of a collective task, the principal line for future research consists in finding a way to exploit the dynamic role allocation system presented in this paper for the accomplishment of non-communicative collaborative tasks, in particular, tasks which require the presence of a leader.
-In fact, while several swarm-like behaviours might be successfully accomplished by groups of robots without any significant distinction between the behaviours of the members of the group, there are many cases in which the presence of a leader might significantly improve the performance of the group (see Anderson & Franks, 2001 for examples in the animal kingdom and Baldassarre et al., 2003; Gigliotta, Miglino, & Parisi, 2007 for examples within the artificial life community).
+Since our ultimate goal is to study the emergence of teams of robots in which different individuals play different roles and collaborate for the solution of a collective task, the principal line for future research consists in finding a way to exploit the dynamic role allocation system presented in this paper for the accomplishment of noncommunicative collaborative tasks, in particular, tasks which require the presence of a leader.
+In fact, while several swarm-like behaviours might be successfully accomplished by groups of robots without any significant distinction between the behaviours of the members of the group, there are many cases in which the presence of a leader might significantly improve the performance of the group (see Anderson and Franks 2001 for examples in the animal kingdom and Baldassarre et al. 2003; Gigliotta et al. 2007 for examples within the artificial life community).